julienlag/gffToHash/README.md

 # OUTPUT

-The perl code (using a GENCODE GTF excerpt named "test.gtf" as input):
+This perl code (using a GENCODE GTF excerpt named "test.gtf" as input):

 `use Data::Dumper;`